Price look-up code

 A Fuji and Honeycrisp apple with their PLU stickers visible.

 Price look-up codes, commonly called PLU codes, PLU numbers, PLUs, produce codes, or produce labels, are a system of numbers that uniquely identify bulk produce sold in grocery stores and supermarkets.
-The codes have been in use since 1990, and over 1400 have been assigned.
+The codes have been in use since 1990, and over 1,400 have been assigned.
 The codes are administered by the International Federation for Produce Standards (IFPS), a global coalition of fruit and vegetable associations that was formed in 2001 to introduce PLU numbers globally.

 Produce labeled with PLU codes eliminates the need for grocery store checkers and customers to visually identify different varieties, which can make check-out and inventory control easier, faster, and more accurate, something that is important when varieties of produce look similar, but have different prices, such as organic and conventional (non-organic) varieties.

 Uses

-PLU code 4033 are for regular small lemon sold in the U.S.
+PLU code 4033 is for a regular small lemon sold in the U.S.

 PLU codes are used primarily in retail grocery stores or supermarkets, where they are keyed into point of sale systems by cashiers or by customers at self-checkout machines when the produce is being weighed or counted.
 The codes may be printed on small stickers, tags, or bands that are affixed to produce, or may be printed on signs.
 Since 2006, stickers with PLU codes may also have a GS1 DataBar Stacked Omnidirectional barcode.